-- 631 The Command Vehicle is for the use of the Chief or his designee. - 632 The Command Vehicle may be used for LMFD functions or for personal use within a 25 mile radius of Station 30.
-Any trips further than this radius must be approved by the LMFD Administrative Officers. - 633 The Command Vehicle may be used to travel to and from the Chief's workplace, but is not intended to be a work vehicle. - 634 LMFD will pay for fuel and maintenance for the Command Vehicle. - 635 LMFD will assure that appropriate insurance coverage for the Command Vehicle is provided. - 636 The Chief or his designee is authorized to use the Command Vehicle up to 12,000 miles per year.
-Any mileage over this figure must be approved by the LMFD Administrative Officers. - 637 The Chief or his designee will be responsible to keep the vehicle clean and report any problems to the Chief Engineer so they can be quickly resolved.

-638 Anyone driving the Command Vehicle is representing the LMFD and must ALWAYS drive the vehicle in a safe and courteous manner.
-If the LMFD receives reports about improper driving of this vehicle, that member's privileges can be revoked by the Administrative Officers.
+- The Command Vehicles are for the use of the Chief Officers or their designees. - The Command Vehicles may be used for LMFD functions or for personal use within a 25 mile radius of Lower Macungie Township.
+Any trips further than this radius must be approved by the LMFD Administrative Officers. - The Command Vehicles may be used to travel to and from the Chief Officers' or designee's workplace, but is not intended to be a work vehicle. - 634 LMFD will pay for fuel and maintenance for the Command Vehicles. - 635 LMFD will assure that appropriate insurance coverage for the Command Vehicles are provided. - The Chief Officers or their designees are authorized to use the Command Vehicles up to 12,000 miles per year.
+Any mileage over this figure must be approved by the LMFD Administrative Officers. - The Chief Officers or their designees will be responsible to keep the vehicles clean and address any issues so they can be quickly resolved. - Anyone driving the Command Vehicles is representing the LMFD and must ALWAYS drive the vehicles in a safe and courteous manner.
+If the LMFD receives reports about improper driving of these vehicles, that member's privileges can be revoked by the Administrative Officers.